isc-projects/bind9/doc/arm/reference.rst

    ``insecure``.
 In this specific case you should move the existing key files to the zone's ``key-directory`` from the new configuration.

+.. namedconf:statement:: offline-ksk
+   :tags: dnssec
+   :short: Specifies whether the DNSKEY, CDS, and CDNSKEY RRsets are being signed offline.

+    If enabled, BIND 9 does not generate signatures for the DNSKEY, CDS, and CDNSKEY RRsets.
+Instead, the signed DNSKEY, CDS and CDNSKEY RRsets are looked up from Signed Key Response (SKR) files.

+    Any existing DNSKEY, CDS, and CDNSKEY RRsets in the unsigned version of the zone are filtered and replaced with RRsets from the SKR file.

+    This feature is off by default.
+Configuring ``offline-ksk`` in conjunction with a CSK is a configuration error.

 .. namedconf:statement:: purge-keys
    :tags: dnssec
    :short: Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk.